This guide explores how you can make the most out of Microsoft Ad Grants for nonprofits.

 Set up Universal Event Tracking.

-By setting up UET, you can unlock features that will help you better understand your audience and what drives them to interact with your cause.
+By setting up UET, you can unlock features that help you better understand your audience and what drives them to interact with your cause.
 In turn, you can level up your ads and make them more targeted.
 For instance, you can enable:

 Create separate strategies for Microsoft Grants and Google Grants.

-While very similar, Microsoft Ad Grants and Google Grants do have their differences.
+While similar, Microsoft Ad Grants and Google Grants do have their differences.
 It can be tempting to target the same keywords and replicate the same ads.
 However, you’ll likely see better results by varying the campaigns you create on the two platforms.

-Remember, you have different audiences across search engines and different capabilities across these advertising platforms.
 Optimizing a Google Grant account looks a bit different from optimizing a Microsoft Ad Grant account.
 Here are a couple of ways you can vary your campaigns:

 Both programs are incredibly valuable, and your organization should take advantage of free funding.
 Create strategies that play to each advertising platform’s strengths, and you’ll drive more value through your ads!